SaraNP-33/googleBooks/README.md

 ![searchBooks](./images/userSearch2.gif)

 The user can choose from the results the books they want to save as their favorite.
 When they click on the button **Save Book**, the text of the button will change to reflect the action taken.
-This will save the book to our Mongo database.
+This will save the book to the Mongo database.

 ![saveBook](./images/saveBook2.gif)